danbev/learning-nodejs/README.md

     "public: __cdecl node::Utf8Value::Utf8Value(class v8::Isolate *,class v8::Local<class v8::Value>)" (??0Utf8Value@node@@QEAA@PEAVIsolate@v8@@V?$Local@VValue@v8@@@3@@Z) [c:\workspace\node-compile-windows\label\win-vs2015\cctest.vcxproj]

 Now, we can see that the calling convention used is `__cdecl` but the name mangling does not look correct as it is using @@

+    process_title.len = argv[argc - 1] + strlen(argv[argc - 1]) - argv[0];

+This would be the same as :

+    (lldb) p (size_t) argv[argc-1] + (size_t) strlen(argv[argc-1]) - (size_t)argv[0]
+    (unsigned long) $9 = 56

+When in my unit test the same gives me:

+    (lldb) p (size_t) argv[argc-1] + (size_t) strlen(argv[argc-1]) - (size_t)argv[0]
+    (unsigned long) $10 = 34693

+What is happening is that we are taking the memory address of argv[argc-1] +

+#### Debugging a Node addon
+The task a hand was to debug Realm's addon to see why test were just hanging even though I made sure to call Tape test's end function.
+So, realm is a normal dependency and exist in node_modules.

+Setup:

+    $ npm install --save realm
+    $ cd node_modules/realm
+    $ env REALMJS_USE_DEBUG_CORE=true node-pre-gyp install --build-from-source --debug
+    $ lldb -- node test/datastores/realm-store-test.js
+    (lldb) breakpoint set --file node_init.cpp --line 26

+It turns out that when breaking in the debugger (CTRL+C) and then stepping through it was in a kevent and this migth be some kind of listerner for events, and there is a realm.removeAllListeners() that can be called and this solved my issue.

+### Generate Your Project
+For node the various targets in node.gyp will generate make files in the `out` directory.
+For example the target named `cctest` will generate out/cctest.target.mk file.

+The issue I'm having is that I want to be able to write Google Test unit tests for Node source files and I'd prefer to use C++ instead of using addons and testing them for this.
+This is because the functionality that I'm adding is intended for projects like Electron that embed Node.
+So I'd like to have gyp generate the make files for the cctest target and be able to say that it should depend on the core node target and the linker should then be able to use the object files created by that target when it links the tests from the cctest target.

+### Profiling
+You can use Google V8's built in profiler using the `--prof` command line option:

+    $ out/Debug/node --prof test.js

+This will generate a file in the current directory named something like `isolate-0x104005e00-v8.log`.
+Now we can process this file:

+    $ export D8_PATH=~/work/google/javascript/v8/out/x64.debug
+    $ deps/v8/tools/mac-tick-processor isolate-0x104005e00-v8.log

+or you can use node's `---prof-process` option:

+    $ ./out/Debug/node --prof-process isolate-0x104005e00-v8.log

+    Statistical profiling result from isolate-0x104005e00-v8.log, (332 ticks, 86 unaccounted, 0 excluded).

+The profiler is sample based so with wakes up and takes a sample.
+The intervals that is wakes up is called a tick.
+It will look at where the instruction pointer is RIP and reports the function if that function can be resolved.
+If cannot resolve the function this will be reported as an unaccounted tick.

+    [Summary]:
+     ticks  total  nonlib   name
+        0    0.0%    0.0%  JavaScript
+      236   71.1%   73.3%  C++
+        4    1.2%    1.2%  GC
+       10    3.0%          Shared libraries
+       86   25.9%          Unaccounted

+We can see that `71.1%` of the time was spent in C++ code.
+Inspecting the C++ section you should be able to see were the most time is being spent and the sources.

+    [C++]:
+     ticks  total  nonlib   name
+       66   19.9%   20.5%  node::ContextifyScript::New(v8::FunctionCallbackInfo<v8::Value> const&)
+       20    6.0%    6.2%  node::Binding(v8::FunctionCallbackInfo<v8::Value> const&)
+        5    1.5%    1.6%  v8::internal::HandleScope::ZapRange(v8::internal::Object**, v8::internal::Object**)

+The `[Bottom up]` section shows us which the primary callers of the above are:

+    [Bottom up (heavy) profile]:
+    Note: percentage shows a share of a particular caller in the total amount of its parent calls.
+    Callers occupying less than 2.0% are not shown.

+     ticks parent  name
+       86   25.9%  UNKNOWN

+       66   19.9%  node::ContextifyScript::New(v8::FunctionCallbackInfo<v8::Value> const&)
+       66  100.0%    v8::internal::Builtin_HandleApiCall(int, v8::internal::Object**, v8::internal::Isolate*)
+       66  100.0%      LazyCompile: ~runInThisContext bootstrap_node.js:427:28
+       66  100.0%        LazyCompile: ~NativeModule.compile bootstrap_node.js:509:44
+       66  100.0%          LazyCompile: ~NativeModule.require bootstrap_node.js:443:34
+       15   22.7%            LazyCompile: ~startup bootstrap_node.js:12:19
+       11   16.7%            Function: ~<anonymous> module.js:1:11
+        8   12.1%            Function: ~<anonymous> stream.js:1:11
+        7   10.6%            LazyCompile: ~setupGlobalVariables bootstrap_node.js:192:32
+        6    9.1%            Function: ~<anonymous> util.js:1:11
+        6    9.1%            Function: ~<anonymous> tty.js:1:11
+        3    4.5%            LazyCompile: ~setupGlobalTimeouts bootstrap_node.js:226:31
+        2    3.0%            LazyCompile: ~createWritableStdioStream internal/process/stdio.js:134:35
+        2    3.0%            Function: ~<anonymous> fs.js:1:11
+        2    3.0%            Function: ~<anonymous> buffer.js:1:11

+LazyCompile: Simply means that the function was complied lazily and not that this was the time spent compiling.
+* before function name means that time is being spent in optimized function.
+~ before a function means that is was not optimized.

+The % in the parent column shows the percentage of samples for which the function in the row above was called by the function in the current row.
+So,

+       66   19.9%  node::ContextifyScript::New(v8::FunctionCallbackInfo<v8::Value> const&)
+       66  100.0%    v8::internal::Builtin_HandleApiCall(int, v8::internal::Object**, v8::internal::Isolate*)

+would be read as when `v8::internal::Builting_HandleApiCall` was sampled it called node:ContextifyScript every time.
+And

+       66  100.0%          LazyCompile: ~NativeModule.require bootstrap_node.js:443:34
+       15   22.7%            LazyCompile: ~startup bootstrap_node.js:12:19
+that when startup in bootstrap_node.js was called, in 22% of the samples it called NativeModule.require.

+    [Shared libraries]:
+     ticks  total  nonlib   name
+        6    1.8%          /usr/lib/system/libsystem_kernel.dylib
+        2    0.6%          /usr/lib/system/libsystem_platform.dylib
+        1    0.3%          /usr/lib/system/libsystem_malloc.dylib
+        1    0.3%          /usr/lib/system/libsystem_c.dylib